pipieter/neat-headers/README.md

 New entities are guaranteed to have a unique id compared to all other existing entities.
 The ids of removed entities can (and will) be re-used later for new entities.
 Entities can have a maximum value of 2^64, which should be large enough for all practical purposes.

 The last or highest existing entity id can be retrieved using `ecs.entities.last`.
 Note that the system does not guarantee that all entity ids between zero and `ecs.entities.last` are used, and there might be gaps when iterating over them.
 If no entities exist, `ecs.entities.last` will return zero.

+All existing entity ids can be found using `ecs.entities.all`.

 ## Components